 The first roots that come to mind are vegetables like carrots and beets, but there are foraging type roots growing in yards and pastures all over the country that are waiting to be used and available most of the growing season.

-10 Wild Edibles in Ohio is an article for people in my state looking to expand their eating options.
+10 Wild Edibles in Ohio is an article for people looking to expand their eating.
 People and pigs are pretty similar, as far as digestion goes, so it will give you an idea of what type of things your pigs are looking for.

 Pigs root for fun and exercise